How to Launch Your Data Science Career – Part 1

 Next, consider your past work experience.
 What skills and expertise do you already bring to the table?
 Leadership, business acumen, customer-facing roles—all of these and more bring great value to an analytics position and should be considered as you get closer to your target dream job.

 Congratulations!
-You are now one step closer to finding and landing your data analytics job.
-In my next blog, I’ll help you identify your data analytics career skill gaps and map job requirements to your own background.
+You are now one step closer to finding and landing your data science job.
+In my next blog, I’ll help you identify your data science career skill gaps and map job requirements to your own background.
 Until then, check out how to get an ACAP Professional Certification in data science, which includes the analytics assessment, online self-paced, hands-on training in business analytics, predictive analytics and testing, experience with a real-time client project, mentoring sessions with analytics experts and career coaching to find and land your analytics dream job.

 To learn more about Piyanka: